hippietrail/openmtp/README.md

 ### Packaging (locally) and Publishing

-Setup the _code signing_ to build, package (locally) and publish the app.
+Set up the _code signing_ to build, package (locally) and publish the app.

 **App Notarization for macOS** (skip this section for non macOS builds)